animeshmohanty/animeshmohanty/README.md

 ### Hi there 👋

+Animesh Here :zap: .

+:computer: I am a Software Development Engineer in Fibonalabs.

+:dollar: I was a Software Engineer in Societe Generale.

+:fire: Ask me anything about React.Js.

+:apple: I absolutely love implementing Deep Learning with Web Applications (Dont just call me an "enthusiast")

+:metal: Connect with me on https://www.linkedin.com/in/hokage7

+:muscle: Frontend-dev and ML-dev folks are family, welcome for healthy discussions.

 <!--
 **animeshmohanty/animeshmohanty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.